haina358/AppointmentBooker/README.md

 # AppointmentBooker

 AppointmentBooker is an implementation of a dynamic calendar.
-Users can input their availability for a given day, add and delete calendar bookings, and print all their current bookings.
+Users can input their availability for a given day, add and delete calendar bookings, or print all their current bookings.

 Availability for a particular day is dynamically updated as bookings are added by the user.
 If the user attempts to add conflicting bookings, those bookings will not be added and the user will be notified.